-As I drove back home to Dallas from my Lakes of the Ozark “adventure” with my friend Sherri from @shortyoutfront, I decided to open up my mobile podcast app and record a few notes.
-We had so much fun in such a short period of time and I wanted to get some of the antics committed to disc before I lost them to the depths of my feeble mind.
+As I drove back home to Dallas from my Lakes of the Ozark adventure with my friend Sherri from @shortyoutfront, I decided to open up my mobile podcast app and record a few notes.
+We had so much fun in such a short period of time, and I wanted to get some of the antics committed to digital before I lost them to the depths of my feeble mind.
 We chillaxed and enjoyed the reunion of family and friends.
-We were all getting a little stir crazy with Safer at Home measures, illness, loss and millions now jobless; 2020 has certainly taken its toll.
-It’s given us all opportunity for pause and reflection; thinking about those things we’ve rejected, neglected or avoided prior to the big break.
+We were all getting a little stir crazy with Safer at Home measures, illness, loss, and millions now jobless.
+2020 has certainly taken its toll.
+It’s given us all opportunity for pause and reflection, thinking about those things we’ve rejected, neglected, or avoided prior to the big break.

-The girls at Shorty Pants proactively suggested this as we sauntered through the “retail” area of the establishment; pointing out all of the “Shorty” gear we wanted to add to our collection.
-Our hostess, Regan, and her crew remarked that they thought we should have our own television show and commented that they really liked my outfit; a monochromic shirt and pants topped with my trusty (read old) turquoise cowgirl hat which I haven’t worn in years!
+The girls at Shorty Pants proactively suggested this as we sauntered through the retail area of the establishment, pointing out all the “Shorty” gear we wanted to add to our collection.
+Our hostess, Regan, and her crew remarked that they thought we should have our own television show and commented that they really liked my outfit, a monochromatic shirt and pants topped with my trusty (read: old) turquoise cowgirl hat, which I haven’t worn in years!
 The girls called it “a little pop of color.”
 This stuck with me as we drove back to our cabin.
-I’ve had this hat for almost 25 years and it’s not the first time it’s been the central topic of conversation.
+I’ve had this hat for almost 25 years, and it’s not the first time it’s been the central topic of conversation.
 I opted not to wear it back out to the lake that day because I strangely became attached to it and didn’t want to ruin it; that hat gave me pause.

-One particular day, on our way back home from Fort Worth in fact, Rudy and I were discussing the interesting meal options we encountered at our chosen restaurant; some “varmints” really shouldn’t be plated (that’s the city slicker in me talking…) and the mood in the car suddenly changed.
+One particular day, on our way back home from Fort Worth, Rudy and I were discussing the interesting meal options we encountered at our chosen restaurant.
+Some “varmints” really shouldn’t be plated (that’s the city slicker in me talking), and the mood in the car suddenly changed.
 He became visibly nervous and pulled over.
 I asked him if he wanted me to drive.
 He said no, but with big tears he looked at me and said, “Someday, you’re going to leave me and you’re going to fall in love with a cowboy.”
 I distinctly remember how dumb that sounded at the time.
-In fact, I said it was the dumbest thing he’d ever said; hell, I didn’t even like country music!
+In fact, I said it was the dumbest thing he’d ever said.
+Hell, I didn’t even like country music!
 He disagreed as he white knuckled the steering wheel and put the blinker back on and returned to our route home.
 Again, I thought this was the dumbest thing I’d ever heard and discounted it.

-Rudy was right, there is just something about a cowboy that I just cannot deny.
+Rudy was right.
+There is something about a cowboy that I just cannot deny.
 I turn my head every time.
 While on the surface, there doesn’t seem to be any common ground, when you peel back the covers, we are carved from the same adventurous spirit and share very deep common values.
-Saddle Up Fort Worth.
+Saddle up, Fort Worth.
 I’m coming home.
 Oh, Sherri will need her own room. 🤠